 Steal: Dauphine Orleans Hotel – Also part of the New Orleans Hotel Collection, this convenient spot has 111 rooms spread across three historic buildings.
-The Main House has the least expensive rooms, comfortably outfitted with Tempur-Pedic® beds and complimentary perks like Wi-Fi, continental breakfast and a welcome drink at May Baily’s Place, a former bordello.
+The Main House has the least expensive rooms, comfortably outfitted with Tempur-Pedic® beds and complimentary perks like Wi-Fi, continental breakfast, and a welcome drink at May Baily’s Place, a former bordello.
 Some premium and superior category rooms feature a balcony overlooking Dauphine Street.
-Doubles from $135.

 Tip: New Orleans is said to be America’s most haunted city, so it’s no surprise to find that some of the older hotels have permanent guests of the spectral kind.
 The Bourbon Orleans Hotel is said to have the most ghosts, including phantom children from its days as St. Mary’s Academy, and an ethereal dancer who still waltzes in the ballroom.